cfpb/cfpb-chart-builder/README.md

 1. `npm run watch` to bundle the JS and output it to `dist/`.
 1. `npm start` to serve the test directory.
 1. Open `http://localhost:8088/test` in a browser to see the test page with lots of charts on it.
 1. Whenever a JS file in `src/` is edited, the JS will be rebundled.
+Refresh the page.

 ## Testing